Mega-Gorilla/AITuber_Mirai_Chan_v1.0/README.md

 1. Install VTS (https://store.steampowered.com/app/1325860/VTube_Studio/)
 1. Launch VTS
-1. Double-click on the VTS screen, then click the gear icon and check the box for "Enable API."
+1. Double-click on the VTS screen, then click the gear icon and check the box for "StartAPI"
-1. In "Lip Sync Settings," check the box for "Use Microphone."
+1. In "Lip Sync Settings," check the box for "Use Microphone." and "Preview microphone"
 1. Under "Select Microphone," choose "VB-Audio."
 1. Upon first execution, the following screen will appear in VTS.
 Press "Allow" to add the Token.